 The other biggie is: Who’ll be directing Bond?
 Everyone from Drive’s Nicolas Winding Refn (who is currently working on Avenging Silence, his own take of a spy flick after turning down Spectre) to Guy Ritchie (who penned last year’s similarly themed The Man from U.N.C.L.E.) have been attracted to the idea.
 Other filmmakers who have expressed interest include Christopher Nolan (Dunkirk) and Chad Stahelski (John Wick: Chapter 2).
 Even Edgar Wright (Baby Driver) has been the subject of some reports.

-From both a critical and financial point of view, whether or not Craig leaves the franchise, it’ll be on high note: 2012’s Skyfall has gone on to become the most successful James Bond film of all time, grossing over $1 billion worldwide.
+From both a critical and financial point of view, 2012’s Skyfall has gone on to become the most successful James Bond film of all time, grossing over $1 billion worldwide.
 Last year’s Spectre, which drew in a lesser audience, plus mixed reviews, took in $879.2 million worldwide.
 Even though Spectre wasn’t a massive success, it was still a success.